chriscareycode/nagiostv-4-nodejs/README.md

 Upgrading
 ------------
-Upgrading if you are running a pre-built release on your own web server
+Upgrading if you are running a pre-built release of NagiosTV and using the built-in Node.js web server
 - Download the new release nagiostv-x.x.x.tar.gz
-- tar xvfz nagiostv-x.x.x.tar.gz
-- Copy the contents of the dist/ folder to your web server inside the old NagiosTV folder

-Upgrading if you are running a pre-built release with the Node.js web server
-- Download the new release nagiostv-x.x.x.tar.gz
-- tar xvfz nagiostv-x.x.x.tar.gz
+- Extract the files: tar xvfz nagiostv-x.x.x.tar.gz
 - Copy the dist/ and node/ folders over the old NagiosTV files
 - Restart the Node.js server
 - $ cd node
 - $ ./start.sh
+- Connect to the server in a web browser

+Upgrading if you are running a pre-built release on your own web server
+- Download the new release nagiostv-x.x.x.tar.gz
+- tar xvfz nagiostv-x.x.x.tar.gz
+- Copy the contents of the dist/ folder to your web server inside the old NagiosTV folder
+- Connect to the server in a web browser

 Development Requirements
 ------------